 What is a Manufacturer?

-A manufacturer is a person or company that produces finished goods from raw materials by using various tools, equipment, and processes, and sells the goods to consumers, wholesalers, distributors, retailers, or other manufacturers for the production of more complex goods.
+A manufacturer is a person or company that produces finished goods from raw materials by using various tools, equipment, and processes, and then sells the goods to consumers, wholesalers, distributors, retailers, or to other manufacturers for the production of more complex goods.

 History of Manufacturing

 Manufacturers are considered a significant part of the economy.
 Manufacturing can be traced back to the ancient world.
 However, for many centuries, the typical manufacturer was a single skilled artisan with assistants.
 Each artisan kept the secrets of the production and transferred the knowledge only to apprentices.
-The production was limited to manual operations.
+Production was limited to manual operations.

 The Industrial Revolution was a pivotal point for manufacturers.
-One of the results of the Industrial Revolution was the introduction of new technologies (e.g., steam engines) enabled the mechanization of production, which increased the volume of the goods produced.
+One of the results of the Industrial Revolution was the introduction of new technologies (e.g., steam engines) that enabled the mechanization of production, which increased the volume of the goods produced.
 As a result, by the beginning of the 20th century, manufacturers were turning to mass production to make goods.